yuyi365/trackr_phasethreeproject/README.md

 # Deployment

-- Netify (frontend): the website is deployed on Netlify at [here](https://trackr-tool.netlify.app)
+- Netify (frontend): the website is deployed on Netlify [here](https://trackr-tool.netlify.app)

-- Heroku (backend) : the backend is deployed on Heroku at [here] (https://fathomless-sands-79733.herokuapp.com/)
+- Heroku (backend) : the backend is deployed on Heroku [here](https://fathomless-sands-79733.herokuapp.com/)

 ## Future Developments

 1. A helper React Native app that allows users to scan an item and add it to one of their lists.
-The current iteration of this helper app can be found [here] (https://snack.expo.dev/@buselax/joyous-croissant)
+The current iteration of this helper app can be found [here](https://snack.expo.dev/@buselax/joyous-croissant)

 2. Authentication features to host multiple users